BrenoFariasdaSilva/Worked-Example-Miner/Gemini/README.md

       source venv/bin/activate
       ```

-1. **Running Scripts:**
+2. **Running Scripts:**

    The `makefile` also defines commands to run every script with the virtual environment's Python interpreter.
-For example, to run the `code_metrics.py` file, use:
+For example, to run the `gemini_script.py` file, use:

    ```
-   make code_metrics_script
+   make gemini_script
    ```

    This ensures that the script runs using the Python interpreter and packages installed in the `venv` directory.

-2. **Generate the requirements.txt file:**
+3. **Generate the requirements.txt file:**

    If you changed the project dependencies and want to update the `requirements.txt` file, you can run the following command: